 Purchasers of motor vehicles in Florida may donate their sales tax to scholarship-funding organizations (SFOs), nonprofits that provide private school scholarships victims of bullying and violence in public schools.

 Beginning in October, purchasers of motor vehicles in Florida may direct up to $105 per vehicle purchased to Hope Scholarships, not to exceed the total state sales tax of the purchase.
 Taxes applied to leases or rentals are not eligible for Hope Scholarship contributions, nor are those paid for heavy trucks, trailers, tractor trailers and motorcycles.
-The program is capped at $41 million for the 2018–19 fiscal year.

 Scholarship-funding organizations (SFOs) must fund scholarships at a rate of Florida’s unweighted fulltime equivalent amount (FTE).
 Students in grades K–12 receive 85 percent of this amount ($5,778).
 Those in grades 6–8 receive 92 percent ($6,254).
 High school students in grades 9–12 receive 96 percent ($6,700).

 Students who use the program to transfer to an out-of-district public school are eligible for transportation reimbursement up to $750.
-Scholarship-funding organizations will award scholarships on a first-come, first-served basis, with priority granted to renewing students.
+Scholarship-granting organizations will award scholarships on a first-come, first-served basis, with priority granted to renewing students.
 SFOs may use up to 3 percent of contributions for administrative purposes.

 Students in grades K–12 who are victims of bullying or violence in public district schools are eligible for Hope Scholarships.
 Public school officials must notify parents of bullying victims of Hope Scholarship eligibility after the parent reports a qualifying incident to school officials.
 Qualifying incidents include battery, harassment, hazing, bullying, kidnapping, physical attack, robbery, sexual offenses, threat and intimidation, assault and fighting in school.